 Was the Little Bastard cursed when Dean bought it–even though it was brand new–or did it become cursed as a result of his violent death.
 According to superstition, objects–as well as places–can become cursed when they are associated with violence and tragedy […] According to psychometry [extra-sensory perception where you can get histories by touching physical objects], objects absorb the emotions of their owners and those around them, and remain a repository of those emotions indefinitely.
 (203)

 Others claim that Dean’s interaction with the occult could have caused the curse/crash.
-Rumor has it that he dabbled in Satanism and was involved with a witch coven in Los Angeles.
-Rumor, folks.
+Rumor has it that he dabbled in Satanism and was involved with a witch coven in Los Angeles (and we all know the misconceptions people have about both).
 This dabbling was attributed to his association with Maila Nurmi, an actress that starred in Vampira.
 He denied any romantic relationship with Nurmi, and she didn’t take it too well.
 Thus, she placed a black magic spell on Dean.
 As you do.
 Or, rumor has it, he pissed off some other witches in the aforementioned coven.
 Take what you want from that legend.
 (Source)

 Dean’s appeal continues today, and many people go to his grave to pay respect to this rebel.
 Buried in Fairmount, Indiana, rumors of supernatural incidents surround his burial site.
 Others claim to see his Porsche cruising down the same highway of his tragic passing.